-The MA People Management and Development degree is taught within Middlesex University’s Business School.
-Focusing on areas such as strategy, people resourcing, reward management, employment relations and leadership, this MA is designed to develop recent graduates and those in the early stages of their career who want delve deeper into the field and enhance career progression.
-Not only does the course address highly relevant topics of people management and development but it is also grounded in the professional standards of the Chartered Institute for Personnel and Development, ensuring you meet internationally recognised HR benchmarks.
+The changing nature of people management and development in the contemporary workplace elicits a rethink of the body of knowledge and professional practice required to equip practitioners to drive productivity, quality and sustainability through people.
+Focusing on areas such as strategy, resourcing, reward management, organisational development and leadership, this MA is designed to develop recent graduates and those in the early stages of their career who want to delve deeper into the field and enhance career progression.
+Not only does the course address cutting edge people management and development research and practice, it is also grounded in the professional standards of the Chartered Institute for Personnel and Development (CIPD).
+This ensures those attempting gain both a masters level education and also meet internationally recognised HR benchmarks.

 Principles of People Management and Development (0 Credits) - Compulsory

 The module aims to encourage students to develop a strong sense of self-awareness and of their strengths and weaknesses as managers and colleagues.
 It seeks to develop students’ professional practice and its application in ways, which ensure successful people management, development practice and effective leadership.